Creating the Best Customer Sales Journey in Enterprise Sales

 The consumer psychology hack behind the idea that “the customer is always right” is that the customer’s preferences influence purchasing decisions.
 As such, the business that succeeds in making sales would learn to influence or align with such customer preferences in promoting its products.
 As such, marketing is focused more on the customer.
-Key points such as; who the customer is, wants and needs, purchasing behavior, and customer perception of the brand/business are used in creating an effective sales strategy.
+Key points such as; who the customer is, the customer's experience, wants and needs, purchasing behavior, and customer perception of the brand/business are used in creating an effective sales strategy.

-In business marketing, the customer journey is a series of interactions between a customer and a business product or service, determining an eventual purchasing decision.
+In business marketing, the customer journey map is a series of interactions between a customer and a business product or service, determining an eventual purchasing decision.
 Typically, this starts when the customer wants or needs to be satisfied.
 From having a want/need, the customer goes through the purchasing process of researching solutions.
 When a potential solution (product or service) is found, the customer begins the vetting process by comparing similar products and considering product reviews.
-Businesses can factor in certain consumer data to aid their ad campaigns because the customer’s purchasing decision will be based on what the customer has learned or experienced in the customer journey.
+Businesses can factor in certain consumer data to aid their ad campaigns because the customer’s purchasing decision will be based on what the customer has learned or experienced in the customer journey map.

 What Is An Enterprise Sale?

 Enterprise sales is a sales model that typically focuses on selling to large companies.
 Where a product has a potentially high impact on business, whether, in terms of risk, profit, or implementation, it is typically sold to large enterprises, which are its target market.
 Most enterprise sales deals are targeted toward optimal product functionality.
-Buying a high-impact product isn’t just a matter of what the product is said to do but what the product is demonstrated to deliver.
+Buying a high-impact product isn’t just a matter of what the product is said to do in the buying process but what the product is demonstrated to deliver.
 Where the product proves to be optimal in functionality and user experience, its sale is usually targeted towards multiple enterprises.

 How Does Customer Journey Influence Enterprise Sales

-A customer journey can be described as a series of customer experiences determining the customer’s purchasing decision.
+A customer journey map can be described as a series of customer experiences determining the customer’s purchasing decision.
 In an enterprise sale with higher risks and stakeholders, it’s important to ensure that the customer has the best perception of your brand and product.
 Your product, in particular, must provide optimal functionality and be tailored to your customer's preferences.
-As such, various customer journey touchpoints, such as product ads, customer experience, and interaction with your business, must create the best impression on your prospective customer in an enterprise sale.
+As such, various customer journey map has touchpoints, such as product ads, customer experience, and interaction with your business, must create the best impression on your prospective customer in an enterprise sale.